 These entry options usually involve the following actions:

-And the benefits of using a tool for giveaways is that it helps you keep track of who’s entering, while allowing you to grow your email list, social followers, and raise awareness about your business.
+The benefit of using a tool for giveaways is that it helps you keep track of who’s entering while allowing you to grow your email list, social followers and raise awareness about your business.

 Rafflecopter vs Gleam vs RafflePress

 We’ve identified 3 of the most popular giveaway tools, Rafflecopter, Gleam, and RafflePress.
 But which one is the best?
 Let’s dig deeper and find out.

 Here’s a quick summary of our findings if you’re in a hurry.

 Let’s look a little closer at the features of each giveaway tool so you can compare them with each other and choose the right one for your needs.